Facebook Twitter LinkedIn Youtube whatsapp Start Planning for your Financial goals

 You can read her full story here,

-Now, to know how to invest, first, let’s analyze your spending habits before your job loss and after your job loss.
+Now, to know how to invest, first, let’s analyze your spending habits before your job disruption and after.

 How did you spend your money before?